The Prodigal Sower

 And what is the use of that?
 Well, for Jesus, it was very important.

 Now, the other thing about parables is you do not explain them.
-That’s why we didn’t read the second part of today’s gospel, because Jesus explains the Parable of the Sower.
+And that’s why we didn’t read the second part of today’s Gospel, because Jesus explains the Parable of the Sower.
 Some, though, feel that Jesus was not explaining the parable, but it was his disciples, later on, in order to help people unfamiliar with parables, to give them a start about how you might approach listening to a parable and allowing it to reach down deeply into your heart.

 Supposedly, a parable is going to be about the Kingdom of God.
 Now the Kingdom of God is more, as Matthew says, the Kingdom of Heaven, because he, being a Jew, refused to use the sacred name of God, even in Greek, so he used the word “heaven.”